Cloud 9 Adventure Ltd Coronavirus Policy

 I am not resident in the UK.
 Does this affect my trip?

 As a British company, with many British clients, we follow UK government advice from the Foreign, Commonwealth and Development Office (FCDO).
 Many of our clients are from outside the UK.
 Each country has different rules about where they can travel to, so please refer to your own foreign office website to check whether you can travel to your destination.
-As an example, all of our USA, Australian and New Zealand clients have been able to cancel or postpone their trips due to current travel restrictions.

 The FCDO is not advising against travel to my destination, but I still want to cancel my trip.
 Am I entitled to a refund?